pshkourin/llm_pool_layout/tools/init_pool_layout/README.md

 # init_pool_layout.sh

 Generates a directory tree compliant with the **`pool_layout_v1`** specification — a shared, format-first filesystem layout for LLM artifacts on hosts that may run multiple inference engines.
+The whole layout is built under one base directory.

 ---